NetSparkleUpdater/NetSparkle/README.md

 ### NetSparkle.Interfaces.IUpdateAvailable UserWindow { get; set; }

 The user interface window that shows the release notes and asks the user to skip, later or update

+## Public Events

+### AboutToExitForInstallerRun

+**Delegate**: void System.ComponentModel.CancelEventHandler(object sender, System.ComponentModel.CancelEventArgs e)

+Subscribe to this to get a chance to shut down gracefully before quitting.
+If [AboutToExitForInstallerRunAsync](#abouttoexitforinstallerrunasync) is set, this has no effect.

+### AboutToExitForInstallerRunAsync

+**Delegate**: Task CancelEventHandlerAsync(object sender, System.ComponentModel.CancelEventArgs e)

+Subscribe to this to get a chance to asynchronously shut down gracefully before quitting.
+This overrides [AboutToExitForInstallerRun](#abouttoexitforinstallerrun).

+### CheckLoopFinished

+**Delegate**: void NetSparkle.LoopFinishedOperation(object sender, bool updateRequired)

+This event will be raised when a check loop is finished

+### CheckLoopStarted

+**Delegate**: void NetSparkle.LoopStartedOperation(object sender)

+This event will be raised when a check loop will be started

+### DownloadCanceled

+**Delegate**: void NetSparkle.DownloadEvent(string path)

+Called when the download has been canceled

+### DownloadedFileIsCorrupt

+**Delegate**: void NetSparkle.DownloadedFileIsCorrupt(NetSparkle.AppCastItem item, string downloadPath)

+Called when the downloaded file is downloaded (or at least partially on disk) and the DSA signature doesn't match.
+When this is called, Sparkle is not taking any further action to try to download the install file during this instance of the software.
+In order to make Sparkle try again, you must delete the file off disk yourself.
+Sparkle will try again after the software is restarted.

+### DownloadedFileReady

+**Delegate**: void NetSparkle.DownloadedFileReady(NetSparkle.AppCastItem item, string downloadPath)

+Called when the downloaded file is fully downloaded and verified regardless of the value for SilentMode.
+Note that if you are installing fully silently, this will be called before the install file is executed, so don't manually initiate the file or anything.

+### DownloadError

+**Delegate**: void NetSparkle.DownloadEvent(string path)

+Called when the download has downloaded but has an error other than corruption

+### FinishedDownloading

+**Delegate**: void NetSparkle.DownloadEvent(string path)

+Called when the download has finished successfully

+### StartedDownloading

+**Delegate**: void NetSparkle.DownloadEvent(string path)

+Called when the download has just started

+### UpdateCheckFinished

+**Delegate**: void NetSparkle.UpdateCheckFinished(object sender, NetSparkle.UpdateStatus status)

+Called when update check is all done.
+May or may not have called [UpdateDetected](#updatedetected) in the middle.

+### UpdateCheckStarted

+**Delegate**: void NetSparkle.UpdateCheckStarted(object sender)

+Called when update check has just started

+### UpdateDetected

+**Delegate**: void NetSparkle.UpdateDetected(object sender, NetSparkle.UpdateDetectedEventArgs e)

+This event can be used to override the standard user interface process when an update is detected

+### UserSkippedVersion

+**Delegate**: void NetSparkle.UserSkippedVersion(NetSparkle.AppCastItem item, string downloadPath)

+Called when the user skips some version of the application.

 ## Appcast